Table of Contents

 Located below Oia on the northern edge of Santorini, hiking down to Dimitris Ammoudi Taverna is worth it for the spectacular views.
 We don’t say this lightly after a near catastrophe occurred during our trek down a steep trail’s 200+ uneven steps, many littered with donkey poop.

-Don’t get us wrong, we loved the views from Oia to Ammoudi Bay, but our 70d DSLR camera nearly met a premature death after Daryl slipped on the trail’s slippery path.
+Don’t get us wrong, we loved the views from Oia to Ammoudi Bay, but our 70d DSLR camera nearly met a premature end after Daryl slipped on the trail’s slippery path.
 The camera literally bounced down ten or so steps, spilling parts along the way.

 Somehow, after recovering the camera’s battery door, battery and function wheel (with a little help from some helpful locals), the camera miraculously functioned without a hitch.
 Seriously, buy a Canon if you’re in the market for a camera.
 We’re now Canon customers for life.

 But back to Dimitris Ammoudi.
 Joy Kerluke moved to Santorini in 1985 and opened the popular taverna with partner Dimitris Hamalidis.
-Specialties include all manner of fresh seafood as well as comforting starters like tomato fritters, saganaki and dako salad.
+Specialties include all manner of fresh Santorini seafood as well as comforting starters like tomato fritters, saganaki and dako salad.

 Kerluke is a hospitable owner whose presence is felt all over the dining room as she touches tables and talks to guests.
 She even arranged our transport back up the mountain to Oia.